SalesforceSFDC/Apex/APEX.md

 * Triggers receive event notifications from various sources—whether they’re published through Apex or APIs.
 * Platform events support only after insert triggers.
 * After an event message is published, the after insert trigger is fired.
+* Salesforce app uses a trigger to listen to events.
 #### Order of Event Processing
 * A trigger processes platform event notifications sequentially in the order they’re received.
 * The order of events is based on the event replay ID.